 Overall, this package is great for enterprises that need a complete conversion management solution.

-Leadpages is a landing page creation service that lets you design and launch an unlimited number of captivating pages.
+Leadpages is a landing page creation software that lets you design and launch an unlimited of captivating pages.

 1. Page editing